-The Foundation initially measures its financial assets and financial liabilities originated or exchanged in arm's length transactions at fair value.
-Transaction costs related to financial assets that will be subsequently measured at fair value are recognized in the statement of operations in the year in which they are incurred.

-Financial assets and financial liabilities originated or exchanged in related party transactions, except for those that involve parties whose sole relationship with the Foundation is in the capacity of management, are initially measured at cost.
-The cost of a financial instrument in a related party transaction depends on whether the instrument has repayment terms.
+The Foundation initially measures its financial assets and liabilities originated or exchanged in arm's length transactions at fair value.
+Financial assets and liabilities originated or exchanged in related party transactions, except for those that involve parties whose sole relationship with the Foundation is in the capacity of management, are initially measured at cost.